Seoul World Cup Stadium: Design

 The Seoul World Cup Stadium, the 2nd largest football-specific stadium in Asia, proudly exhibits its Korean roots.
 The roof has the unique shape of a traditional Korean kite, is 50 meters high, is supported by 16 masts, and covers 90% of the stadium's seats.
 Clad with fiberglass fabric and polycarbonate glazing its looks as if it is made out of hanji – traditional Korean paper.
 At nighttime, illuminations bathe the stadium in a warm, soft light, much like the light shining through the paper of a traditional Korean lamp.

 Notable football events

 2002 FIFA World Cup

 The Seoul World Cup Stadium was one of the venues of the 2002 FIFA World Cup, and held the following matches:

 2007 FIFA U-17 World Cup

-The Seoul World Cup Stadium was one of the venues of the 2007 FIFA U-17 World Cup, and held the following matches:
+The Seoul World Cup Stadium was the main venue of the 2007 FIFA U-17 World Cup, and held the following matches:

 2013 AFC Champions League Final

 The Seoul World Cup Stadium was the first leg venue of the 2013 AFC Champions League Final.